MohammadMazrouei/Sudoku-Game/README.md

 ## License

-This project is open source and available under the [LICENSE.md](LICENSE.md).
+This project is open source and available under the [MIT License](LICENSE).

 ## Acknowledgments